the-argus/okaylib/README.md

       `min`, `min_element`, `minmax_element`, `clamp`, and copying vs. in-place variants for all algorithms.
 Potentially avoiding the need for `std::begin()` and `std::end()`? as two arguments?
+- [ ] threadpool compatibility for some views which are embarassingly parellel, like `count*` or `max_element` or `unique`.
+Specific threadsafe container iterator type?
 - [ ] reimplementation of `<thread>` and `<atomic>` ? avoid exceptions where
       possible, and implicit atomic load/stores
 - [ ] standard coroutine types: task, generator